-With over six years of a long distance relationship under my belt, I’m a self-proclaimed expert on the topic of long distance date ideas.
+With many years of a long distance relationship under my belt, I’m a self-proclaimed expert on the topic of long distance date ideas.
 Dating with a five hour time difference (and sometimes more!), and from a separate continent than each other, has certainly forced my boyfriend and I to get creative.

 You can read all about the story behind my international long distance relationship (and how to make your own LDR work) in this post.

-The short version is that Dan and I met back in 2013 when I studied abroad in England.
+The short version is that Dan and I met way back in 2013 when I studied abroad in England.
 We’ve been long distance ever since those first eight months.
 Sometimes the distance has been shorter (a one hour drive, when I moved back to England for grad school), and sometimes it’s been longer… much longer… (4,000 miles, these past two years since I moved back to the USA).

 Seeing as this is my area of expertise, I wanted to share some of my favorite creative long distance date ideas.
 These are things Dan and I do “together,” but they will work with your lover, your friends, family, anyone you are separated from.
 Let’s get to it!